genesiscommunitysuccess/docs/versioned_docs/version-previous/01_getting-started/09_server_training/01_ssdt-day1.md

 * **System**: These properties contain information about a particular system and can have a free text field.
 Each system is associated with a host or hosts.
 The content should specify the type of environment the system is running in.
 Local values can be specified in this block. **These values override the global values**.
 * **Host**: In this section you can define properties of host or hosts (if running in a cluster environment).
 Host block can exist under the system section as shown in the above example.
   The host name defines what environment you are running in.
-By default, only one host will be used and change its value to current machine hostname.
+By default, only one host will be used, and you must change its value to the current machine hostname.

 ### Items defined

-In the system definitions file, there are several items to be used as default values or even change configurations to adapt the application.
+In the system definitions file, there are several items to be used as default values.
+You can also change important configurations for your application.

 For instance, to change the database configuration to any one of the [technologies supported](../../../database/database-technology/overview/), you should change the items `DbLayer`, `DbHost`, and possibly `system/hosts`.
-The code bellow show us how we could do this.
+The code below shows us how we could do this.

 ```kotlin {6,8,13-16}
 package genesis.cfg